ileckfi/eXpansionPluginPack.github.io/docs/dev/services/ui/grid.md

 To create a grid you will need either a Window or a Widget factory but also a DataCollection.

-**Data Collections** are classes containing all the necessery methods for grids to get sorted & filtered data.
+**Data Collections** are classes containing all the necessary methods for grids to get sorted & filtered data.

 ### Data Collections,